Backpage.com LLC v. Cooper et al.

 Jordan v.
 Jewel, et al.

 Representing Time Inc. in connection with ongoing right of publicity claims brought by Michael Jordan in connection with a special "Sports Illustrated" issue commemorating Jordan’s induction into the Basketball Hall of Fame.
-Summary judgment pending.
+Summary judgment granted to co-defendant Jewel which is now before the 7th Circuit; Time's motion dismissed as moot.
 (N.D.
 Ill.
 Ongoing)

 Kim v.
 Korea Daily